Skip to content

 }

-The point of this setting is to generate the options file at nix build time and point nix-search-tv to them.
+The point of this search is to generate the options.json file at nix build time and point nix-search-tv to it.
 Internally, the tool compares previous and the new path and only re-indexes it if the path has changes.

 {